Olmedo Sáenz: Oakland Athletics

-Released by the White Sox, Sáenz signed as a free agent with the Oakland Athletics on November 13, 1998, and made the Athletics opening day roster.
+After being released by the White Sox following the 1998 season, Sáenz signed as a free agent with the Oakland Athletics on November 13, 1998, and made the Athletics opening day roster.
 He was used primarily as a designated hitter during his four seasons with Oakland, getting occasional playing time at either 1st or 3rd.

-He suffered a ruptured right Achilles tendon while running out a grounder in the 2002 American League Division Series against Minnesota and was sidelined for the remainder of the post season and most of 2003.
+He suffered a ruptured right Achilles tendon in the 2002 American League Division Series against Minnesota and was sidelined for the remainder of the postseason and most of 2003.

 Los Angeles Dodgers

 A question mark because of his injury history, Sáenz was not retained by the A's and wound up attending spring training with the Los Angeles Dodgers as a non-roster invitee, earning a spot on their roster as the primary right-handed pinch hitter.
 He was part of Major League history when, on September 8, 2004, he hit a pinch-hit grand slam homer, marking the first time in MLB history that a team had a pinch-hit grand slam in back-to-back games, as Robin Ventura hit one on September 7.
 His best year came in 2005, when he set a career high in almost every offensive category including home runs (15) and RBI (63).
 He also had a solid 2006 season when he hit for a batting average of .296 with 11 home runs and 48 RBI.

 He was one of the Dodgers' most consistent players coming off the bench during his time in Los Angeles.
 Sáenz became well known as being a dead fastball hitter, a skill upon which Vin Scully remarked at virtually every one of Saenz's plate appearances.
 He rarely played in the field, making only an occasional start at either first or third base.
 He earned the nickname "The Killer Tomato" from Dodger fans and commentators.